Here’s what Bill Macaitis, Slack’s then CMO said about NPS-

 #7 Customize your NPS surveys:

 If you are not customizing your surveys based on your customers, are you even doing anything?
 Understand your customers to such an extent that you would be able to personalize the surveys after segmenting them based on their characteristics.
 Remember that there is no single type of NPS survey templates that you have to send.
+You can employ an NPS software for this purpose.

 The NPS survey that you send should be in alignment with your company’s branding.
 After the end of the NPS question, you can add “Why are you willing to share?” based on their answers.